chimay/wheel/README.md

   let g:wheel_config.autoread_session = 1
   " ---- Auto write default session file on exit if > 0
   let g:wheel_config.autowrite_session = 1
-  " ---- Number of backups for the wheel file let g:wheel_config.backups = 5
+  " ---- Number of backups for wheel & session files let g:wheel_config.backups = 5
   " ---- The bigger it is, the more mappings available let g:wheel_config.mappings = 10